 The Board has made Ticketing arrangements via an agreement with Big Tree Entertainment Pvt.
-Ltd. for WPL Season 2023.
+Ltd. for WPL Season 2024.
 The Board has received Rs.
-2.08 crores from sale of tickets which has been recognized as income for WPL Season 2023 and an amount of Rs 1.59 Crores pertaining to League Matches has been distributed to Franchisees.
+5.29 crores (PY: Rs.
+2.08 crores) from sale of tickets which has been recognized as income for WPL Season 2024 and an amount of Rs.
+4.30 crores (P.Y.
+Rs 1.59 Crores) pertaining to League Matches has been distributed to Franchisees.